 When shopping for cat toys, it’s easy to become overwhelmed by all of the shapes, sizes and features that are now available.
 So, how do you choose?
 Let’s take a look at the different types of catnip toys available and what benefit your cat will get from each of them.

 Loose-leaf catnip is great for training, as cats love to seek out the flavorful herb.
-Use it to coax a reluctant cat into a cat carrier or when introducing your cat to new (and often scary) stimuli, like tunnels or specialty bags.
+Use it to coax a reluctant cat into a cat carrier or when introducing your cat to new (and often scary) stimuli, like cat tunnels.
 Sprinkle a bit of loose catnip around to help your cat “loosen up” and relax around a new toy or to encourage your furriest friend to start using a new scratching post.

 Catnip can elicit a wide variety of responses in cats, but the most fun is the hilarity that ensues when your cat becomes super hyperactive!
 You can help inspire this response by focusing on toys that offer additional stimuli, such as squeaking noises, bird noises, and even squirrel noises.
 Look for catnip-stuffed toys to get your cat really feeling playful.
 Our cats’ favorite is the catnip banana from Yeowww!